MASV

 Midden Arnhemse Sportvereniging, known as MASV is a football club from Arnhem, Netherlands.
 The club was founded in 1933.
-Its first squad plays in the Vierde Divisie since 2023.
+Its first squad has played in the Vierde Divisie since 2023.

 History

 MASV was founded on 25 May 1933.
 The club's home ground is the 1,500-seated Sportpark Malburgen West, opposite Vitesse's home ground GelreDome, where the team has access to two playable pitches.

 Struggles and controversies of the early 2010s

 Despite its long history, the club remained relatively obscure and insignificant in the amateur football scene.
 The early 2010s were particularly challenging, as MASV struggled with a tarnished reputation due to frequent violent incidents and poor management.
 In 2012, two female fans received a two-year ban for assaulting a referee during a match involving MASV fifth team, which was subsequently expelled from the competition.
 Later that year, a player struck a referee in a friendly match against De Paasberg, leading to the club's provisional suspension by the KNVB.
 In 2013, the second team faced disciplinary action after players threatened a referee, further cementing the club's negative image.
 By 2014, MASV had withdrawn from the Sunday Vierde Klasse due to an inability to field a competitive team, marking a low point in its history.